-All Race related documents will be available on the “Download” tab; this is in addition/supplemental to the normal things you will receive at the Communications meeting at Sugarhouse Park.
+All Race related documents are available on the “Download” tab; this is in addition/supplemental to the normal things you will receive at the Communications meeting at Sugarhouse Park.
 These documents can be saved to your computer and printed as needed.

-Depending on the checkpoint location relative to the CLAY, MDELL, LEWIS or ISLAND nodes, the required antenna might be as simple as a vertical quarter wave.
-In most locations a small yagi is desirable, as the node station transmit power is relatively meager.
+Depending on the checkpoint location relative to the CLAY, MDELL, PEAK or ISLAND nodes, the required antenna might be as simple as a vertical quarter wave.
+In most locations a small yagi is desirable, as the node station transmit power is relatively meager and multipath can be an issue.
 A hand held type radio is normally sufficient.
 Large amounts of transmit power only help the circuit in one direction.
 A suitable antenna is far more critical to successful node access.

 TNC parameter setup is critical for successful interface with the system.
 With nearly twenty packet stations in use for the event, there will be a wide variety of types of equipment.
 This list is provided to give setup parameters that are generally optimal for interfacing with the network and database.
 It is strongly suggested that you set your equipment up, enter these TNC parameters, and then experiment with the system setup in the Salt Lake Valley well before the race.
 Some of these parameters are entered to optimize a system with many simultaneous users, and a small improvement could be shown by changing them if you are the only station using the system.
 So please make adjustments with care:

 |BEACON||0||EVERY 0 in some TNCs|

 |DEADTIME||30||300 ms – MFJ & TAPR TNCs only – equivalent to SLOTTIME|

 |DWAIT||73||few modern TNCs have this command|

 |FRACK||10||10 sec.
 TM-D700 default is 3.
 Change to 10.|

 |MONITOR||OFF||Suggest turning monitor off for ease of use.|